Alan-Jowett/bpf_performance_backup/README.md

       read_HASH: unassigned
 ```

-Test programs can be pinned to specific CPUs to permit mixed behavior tests (such as concurrent reads and updates to a map).
+Test programs can be pinned to specific CPUs to permit mixed behavior tests, such as concurrent reads and updates to a map.

 ## Building

+To build the project:

 ```shell
 cmake -B build -S .
 cmake --build build
 ```

-This builds on both Windows (using eBPF for Windows) and Linux.
+This build process works on both Windows (using eBPF for Windows) and Linux.

-For Linux, the following packages are required:
+For Linux, you need the following packages:
 1. gcc-multilib
 2. libbpf-dev
 3. Clang / llvm

-For Windows, the following tools are required:
+For Windows, you need the following tools:
 1. Nuget
 2. Clang / LLVM

 ## Running the tests

-Linux
+To run the tests on Linux:

 ```shell
 cd build/bin
 sudo ./bpf_performance_runner tests.yml
 ```

-Windows (after installing eBPF for Windows MSI)
+On Windows (after installing eBPF for Windows MSI):

 ```cmd
 cd build\bin\Debug
 .\bpf_performance_runner tests.yml